 Carbon Black Cloud Endpoint Standard

-The Carbon Black Sensor does not do a traditional AV scan the way we would normally think about it.
+The Carbon Black Sensor does not do traditional AV scans the way we would normally think about it.
 In fact, the only full scan that the Sensor does is a low resource "Background Scan" when the Sensor is installed/initialized on the endpoint.
 The Background Scan is a one-time scan that is performed on the local endpoint.

 This scan can take up to 5 days to complete on a typical endpoint, and can even take up to a month or more on larger servers (like a database server, for example).
 The Background Scan is run in order to inventory all known file hashes on the endpoint.
 The Sensor then builds a working database of all known hashes on the endpoint.
 If the Background Scan encounters a known or suspected malicious hash, an Alert will be generated in the CBC console.
 These Alerts can be found in the CBC console on the left navigation menu under "Alerts."